Distinguished Native Eagle Passan Manuel Escontrias Passes Away at Age 79

 Escontrias was born in Eagle Pass, Texas on January 14, 1945 to Francisco Escontrias (Valentine, Texas) and Consuelo Villarreal de Escontrias (Jimenez, Coahuila, Mexico).

-He is survived by his daughter, Sylvia Anne Escontrias Gray and son-in law, Lawrence (Chip) Gray and son, Manuel Escontrias, Jr. and daughter in law, Silvia Escontrias.
+He is survived by his daughter, Sylvia Anne Escontrias Gray and son-in law, Lawrence (Chip) Gray and son, Manuel Escontrias, Jr. and daughter-in- law, Silvia Escontrias.
 Also surviving him are his grandchildren Ashly Bosworth, Peyton Escontrias, Taylor Almendarez, Lorenzo Almendarez, and great grandchildren, Jaxon Aiden Bosworth and Senna Kate Davis.

-He is also survived by his brothers, Rogelio Escontrias (Martha), Raul Escontrias (Guadalupe), Francisco Escontrias, Gerardo Escontrias (Elnita, deceased), Rolando Escontrias (Janie), Fernando (Helen, deceased), and sister, Diana Escontrias de Calderon (Ricardo).
+He is also survived by his brothers, Rogelio Escontrias (Martha), Raul Escontrias (Guadalupe), Francisco Escontrias, Gerardo Escontrias (Elnita, deceased), Rolando Escontrias (Janie), Fernando Escontrias (Helen, deceased), and sister, Diana Escontrias de Calderon (Ricardo).

 Also surviving him are his great aunt, Maria del Refugia (Cookie) Fernandez and numerous nieces and nephews and great nieces and nephews.